tramitit/guides/en/portugal/irs_anexo_b.md

 categories:
 - Portugal
 date: '2024-06-20'
-description: Learn how to navigate IRS Anexo B for self-employment income reporting.
+description: Learn how to accurately file IRS Anexo B for self-employment income in Portugal.
+Step-by-step procedure, required documents, and key details included.
-  Follow our step-by-step guide for a smooth Portuguese tax return process.
 draft: false
-meta_title: Complete Guide to IRS Anexo B for Portuguese Self-Employed
+meta_title: Complete Guide on IRS Anexo B for Self-Employed in Portugal
-title: Complete Guide to IRS Anexo B for Portuguese Self-Employed
+title: Complete Guide on IRS Anexo B for Self-Employed in Portugal
 translationKey: portugal-irs_anexo_b
 ---